Bread, Love and Dreams (TV series): Reception

-The show was well received in South Korea, receiving a record viewer rating of 50.8%.
+Bread, Love and Dreams was well-received in South Korea, receiving a record viewer rating of 50.8%.
 Audiences were attached to the show because of its underdog vs. society theme.
 Naver listed it as the most searched for item in South Korea of 2010.

 On December 20, 2010, the series received presidential honors in a ceremony that thanked cultural content producers for their achievements.